krzemienski/awesome-from-stars/README.md

 * [BrunoMartinsCorrea/dev-utils](https://github.com/BrunoMartinsCorrea/dev-utils): Scripts for distro hopping developers!
 * [Phantas0s/devdash](https://github.com/Phantas0s/devdash): :bento: Highly Configurable Terminal Dashboard for Developers and Creators
 * [egoist/devdocs-desktop](https://github.com/egoist/devdocs-desktop): 🗂 A full-featured desktop app for DevDocs.io.
+* [giuseppe-trisciuoglio/developer-kit](https://github.com/giuseppe-trisciuoglio/developer-kit): This repository is a starter kit for building "skills" and "agents" for Claude Code.
+The current content focuses on patterns, conventions, and agents for Java projects (Spring Boot, JUnit, LangChain4J), but the kit is designed to be extensible and multi-language (PHP, TypeScript, Python, etc.).
 * [1hanzla100/developer-portfolio](https://github.com/1hanzla100/developer-portfolio): Software Developer Portfolio Template built with react.js and next.js bootstrap that helps you showcase your work and skills as a software developer.
 * [hhhrrrttt222111/developer-portfolio](https://github.com/hhhrrrttt222111/developer-portfolio): None
 * [said7388/developer-portfolio](https://github.com/said7388/developer-portfolio): Software Developer Portfolio Website built with next.js and tailwind CSS that helps you showcase your work and skills as a software developer.